 Lauren Burns

 Lauren Burns seems to be an admirable young woman.
 In her autobiography she mentions the events that occurred in her family's life after her father became involved in Divine Light Mission and Guru Maharaj Ji and here are the relevant passages.
 She evokes the family spirit that infused 1970's Divine Light Mission, in Australia at least.
-As the daughter of a minor Australian celebrity who was a good friend of Johnny Young who was able to provide financial support and positive publicity for "Maharaji" she was probably treated with significanly more attention and "love" than the daughter of a neurotic single mother.
+As the daughter of a minor Australian celebrity who was a good friend of Johnny Young who provided financial support and positive publicity for "Maharaji" she was probably treated with significanly more attention and "love" than the daughter of a neurotic single mother.

 Back Cover Blurb: WHEN LAUREN BURNS WON a gold medal in Taekwondo at the Sydney 2000 Olympic Games, she became an instant Australian hero and the proverbial 'overnight sensation'.